 In addition to many different types of scholarships offered on campus, dietetics students may be eligible for scholarships from the American Dietetic Association, the Missouri Dietetic Association, as well as the Kansas City Dietetic Association.
+Dietetics students may also be eligible to apply for the McClain Scholarships and McClain Distinguished Scholarships, some of the most prestigious awards at UCM.

-To learn more about majoring in dietetics, contact the Department of Nutrition at 660-543-4256, visit the web page at www.ucmo.edu/nutrition, or stop by our office in Humphreys 216.
+To learn more about majoring in dietetics, contact the Department of Nutrition and Kinesiology at 660-543-4256, visit the web page at www. ucmo.edu/nutrition, or stop by our office in North Morrow 100.